-CHN’s latest Voices for Human Needs Podcast: A Critical Moment to Reduce Child Poverty.
+CHN’s Podcast Episode 2: A Critical Moment to Reduce Child Poverty.

 In our second episode of the Voices for Human Needs Podcast, we focus on how critical this moment in time is for children’s activists and the enduring fight to reduce child poverty in the United States.
 Listen below or at your favorite podcast platform to hear more about what is at stake for children and families, making the Child Tax Credit expansion permanent, and actions you can take in the fight to reduce child poverty.
 Our featured speakers include long-time policy advocates, Emma Mehrabi from the Children’s Defense Fund, and Bruce Lesley from First Focus on Children discuss the Child Tax Credit,